 A word of advice: stop doing that.
 You need to address your anxious thoughts early due to these reasons.

 When you suspect that your undiagnosed issue is Lyme disease for real, you surely cannot help but absorb every detail concerning it from the internet.
 Your searches vary from the usual symptoms to the foods you can eat to the activities you shouldn’t do.
 You practically try to uncover all the stones related to the illness.

 While knowledge is a healthy source of power on a regular basis, the balance might tip over once you entertain anxious thoughts.
+As Graham C.L.
+Davey PhD. mentioned, “Anxiety often generates additional layers of anxiety—especially if you become anxious about being anxious.
+Anxiety isn’t unnatural—it’s a normal emotion that has evolved to help you deal with anticipated threats and challenges, and that’s basically what it’s there for.”
 Say, you heard that the bacteria in your body like sugar, so you cut it off from your life completely.
 That is a smart decision, considering you can get ahold of another natural energy-giving ingredient.
 Despite that, in case you can’t, and you’re only doing it because of anxiety, you should know that lowering your sugar intake is enough.
 The same goes for every other food or activity that you think you’re not supposed to do.

 1. It Can Worsen Your Illnesses

 Yes, that is not a typographical error.
 If you probably carry Lyme disease, the odds are also high about you having another ailment.
 It can be anything, but it’s common for people to develop an autoimmune disease due to the same insect that infected you.